Montpellier Legal Clinic

 The Organization Division

-The Organizational Division is responsible for the overall organization of the Montpellier Legal Clinic.
-It is responsible for relations between the Montpellier Legal Clinic and patients, as well as for relations between the Montpellier Legal Clinic and our clinicians.
-It also manages office hours, registrations, and the assignment of cases to our clinicians.
-It works in collaboration with the Quality Department to provide you with the best possible service.
+The Organization Division is responsible for the overall organization of the Montpellier Legal Clinic.
+It is responsible for managing relations between the Montpellier Legal Clinic and clients, as well as between the clinic and our legal practitioners.
+It also manages office hours, registrations, and the assignment of cases to our legal practitioners.
+Additionally, it works closely with the Quality Department to provide you with the best possible service.

 The Partnership and Project Division

-The Partnership and Projects Division is responsible for coordinating the entire Montpellier Legal Clinic.
+The Partnership and Project Division is responsible for coordinating the entire Montpellier Legal Clinic.
 It oversees all internal relations (with the University and the Faculty) as well as all external relations (with legal professionals and French or international legal clinics).
 It also implements all partnerships established with the Montpellier Legal Clinic.
-Its goal is also to promote all of our clinic staff.
-It may also organize training programs with certain organizations in need of legal training.
+Its goal is to promote the work of all our clinic staff.
+It may also organize training programs with certain organizations that require legal training.

 The Quality Division